Damcy/prioritized-experience-replay/README.md

 ### Rank-based
 use binary heap tree as priority queue, and build an Experience class to store and retrieve the sample

+    Interface:
+    * All interfaces are in rank_based.py
+    * init conf, please read Experience.__init__ for more detail, all parameters can be set by input conf
+    * replay sample store: Experience.store
+    	params: [in] experience, sample to store
+    	returns: bools, True for success, False for failed
+    * replay sample sample: Experience.sample
+    	params: [in] global_step, used for cal beta
+    	returns:
+    		experience, list of samples
+    		w, list of weight
+    		rank_e_id, list of experience's id, used for update priority value
+    * update priority value: Experience.update
+    	params:
+    		[in] indices, rank_e_ids
+    		[in] delta, new TD-error

 ### Proportional
 not implement yet